kylephillips/wp-base-theme/readme.md

-# Base Theme for WordPress
+# Base Framework for Custom WordPress Sites

-This is a very basic theme/plugin combination for starting out a new build.
+This is a basic theme/plugin framework for starting out a new custom theme build in WordPress.
 Front-end styles and scripts use a Gulp build process with SCSS styles.
-This is not a theme framework or "all-in-one" theme builder – it is a set of templates and processes meant to cut down on project setup time.
+This is not an "all-in-one" theme builder – it is a set of templates and processes meant to cut down on project setup and development time.

+This framework includes:

+* A stripped-down theme structure and basic styles
+* An accompanying theme plugin for better organization of functionality normally placed in `functions.php`
+* A convenient method for defining colors and editor formats through a `config.json` file
+* A pre-defined front-end build process for rapid development
+* A file structure designed for modularity and developer-friendly conventions

 ## Requirements

-If running the accompanying plugin, PHP v5.3.2 or higher is required.
+* **PHP** v7.0 or higher.
+* **PHP Composer**
+* **Node.js**

 ## Theme Setup
 #### 1. Initial Setup